Prehistory Sites & Museums in Sardinia

 Necropolis of Sant'Andrea Priu

-One of the most fascinating sites of the pre-Nuragic period in Sardinia, where prehistory unintentionally merges with Christian art.
+One of the most fascinating sites of the pre-Nuragic period in Sardinia, where prehistory merges with Christianity and Christian art.
 The necropolis, consisting of 20 hypogea excavated within the rocky bank, dates between 3200 and 2850 BC.
 Of all the tombs, the famous Tomb of the Chief certainly stands out.
 In terms of size, it is one of the largest in the entire Mediterranean area, with a surface area of 250 square metres and 18 rooms following one another.
 The Christians reused it as a church, plastering and frescoing it several times between the 4th and 6th centuries AD, and today it is still possible to see part of the decorations, in a unique mix of prehistory and Christian art.

 Prehistory in Museums of Sardinia